-This app is v.1, so the Colorado Tree Coalition is already working on big plans for version 2 – please contact them with feedback or bug reports.
+This app is v.1, so the Colorado Tree Coalition is already working on big plans for version 2.
 We at ArborScape hope this turns out to be a fun and informative tool for the CTC and the wider community for many years and congratulate them on its launch.